BiasBusters: Uncovering and Mitigating Tool Selection Bias in Large Language Models: Introduction

-In this paper, we make three key contributions. \textbf{First}, we present a large-scale benchmark for measuring tool selection bias, which we use to conduct the first empirical study of tool‐selection bias in LLMs.
+\textbf{First}, we present a large-scale benchmark for measuring tool selection bias, which we use to conduct the first empirical study of tool‐selection bias in LLMs.
 We introduce total variation–based metrics to quantify selection imbalances, assemble a novel benchmark of clusters of tools with equivalent functionality, and conduct extensive experiments across multiple models and configurations.
-These tell us that bias exists to a certain extent for \textit{all} models tested; models either fixate on a single provider or disproportionately prefer earlier-listed tools in context. \textbf{Second}, after confirming the existence of bias, we investigate the root causes of these biases.
+These tell us that bias exists to a certain extent for \textit{all} models tested; models either fixate on a single provider or disproportionately prefer earlier-listed tools in context.

+\textbf{Second}, after confirming the existence of bias, we investigate the root causes of these biases.
 We define a rich set of tool-level features and use regression and permutation-importance analyses to identify which factors predict selection.
 We further perturb metadata fields to test their influence and probe whether continued pre-training on biased data can induce persistent preferences.
 Our findings show that semantic alignment between query and tool description is the strongest interpretable driver of tool choice, metadata interventions on descriptions reliably steer choices, and biased pre-training amplifies preferences.
-However, none of these fully explain the behavior. \textbf{Third}, we propose a lightweight mitigation strategy: filtering the supplied tools to a subset of relevant ones and sampling uniformly among them.
+However, none of these fully explain the behavior.

+\textbf{Third}, we propose a lightweight mitigation strategy: filtering the supplied tools to a subset of relevant ones and sampling uniformly among them.
 This approach substantially reduces bias while still ensuring the user task can be solved.

 By uncovering, explaining, and addressing tool‐selection bias, our work illuminates a critical blind spot in tool‐augmented LLM research.
 Our contributions go beyond diagnosis: we provide reproducible resources and a simple mitigation strategy that practitioners can adopt immediately.
 More broadly, we aim to set a foundation for fairer, more reliable tool-calling systems and a precedent to judge tool-calling LLM applications not only by their accuracy but also by the equity of their interactions with external ecosystems.
-All resources are available online\footnote{All resources are available on \href{https://anonymous.4open.science/r/tool-selection-bias-C371/}{the public GitHub repository.}}.